tigerManBot/pokemondb.net-webscrape/README.md

 Basic Performance Notes
 -----------------------
-The initial sorting phase takese about three minutes to get done.
-Each pokemon link is clicked and some data is taken from each.
-There are around 150 pokemon in most pokedexes (a few have much more), so this about 150 clicks that have to happen in this phase.
+The initial sorting phase takes about three minutes to get done.
+Each pokemon link is opened in a new tab and some data is taken from each, followed by closing the tab.
+There are around 150 pokemon in most pokedexes (a few have much more), so this operation obviously happens around 150 times.

 Why tho